Verified Claims

 Verified

-Deleting the app deletes the data.
+Deleting the app deletes your on-device data.

 Verified